Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 3 Months Before Exit

-- Stop accepting bookings beyond your target exit date
+- Stop accepting bookings beyond your target exit date on all platforms

-1 Month Before Exit
+1-2 Months Before Exit

 - Finalize all lease terminations or transfers

-- Complete buyer training period (if selling)
+- Complete buyer training period (if selling your arbitrage business)

 - Schedule professional deep cleaning for all units